Higher Walton, formerly Moon’s Mill

 Higher Walton, was located within Walton-le-Dale, and has a history intertwined with the area’s industrial development.
 The village was formerly known as Moon’s Mill, a name that reflects its early association with textile production during the industrial era.

 Moon’s Mill was part of the wave of cotton and textile mills that transformed the landscape of Lancashire in the 18th and 19th centuries.
 Positioned near the River Darwen, it benefitted from water power in its earliest days before later adopting steam power as technology advanced.
 The mill played a role not just in local industry but also in shaping the community, providing employment and influencing the growth of housing and infrastructure in Higher Walton.
+The original Moon’s Mill has gone, but the textile industry remained, for a time.
+Moon’s Mill once stood on land to the north of Kittlingbourne Brow.
+This site was shared with an Iron Foundry at the time, and when the mill was demolished the area became the entrance to the foundry.

 Today, Higher Walton retains a blend of residential and industrial heritage.
 While much has changed since the days of Moon’s Mill, the area continues to reflect its industrial past through surviving buildings, street names, and its place within the wider story of Walton-le-Dale.